Italy national baseball team: Debut and European competition

 At the 2019 European Baseball Championship, coming in second and winning the silver medal.
 Among the players competing for it were John Andreoli, Chris Colabello, Filippo Crepaldi, Murilo Gouvea, Luis Lugo, Alessandro Maestri, Drew Maggi, Giuseppe Mazzanti, Sebastiano Poma, and Alessandro Vaglio.

 Italy on the global stage

-In the 2006 Intercontinental Cup, held in Taichung, Taiwan from November 9 to 9, Italy finished sixth.
+In the 2006 Intercontinental Cup, held in Taichung, Taiwan from November 9–19, Italy finished sixth.
 They secured an impressive 13–3 victory over Chinese Taipei in their first game of the tournament, however, they lost their next three match-ups to Netherlands, Cuba, and Australia (13 innings).
 After coming back with a victory against the Philippines, Italy lost their next two to Japan and South Korea to end the round robin first phase of the tournament with a 2–5 record.
 Italy came back to beat South Korea in the first game of the following round, 8–3.
 In the battle for fifth place, Italy lost to Australia, 3–2.